- Resource Center Overview

 - Industry Expert: An individual with a prior business development background in the target industry; and

 - Program Director/Principal Investigator (PD/PI): The assigned PD/PI on the SBIR/STTR Phase I award.

-At the beginning of the training program, the I-Corps™ project teams are required to attend an intensive, three-day “Entrepreneurial Immersion” course together (location and dates TBD).
+At the beginning of the training program, the I-Corps™ project teams are required to attend an intensive, three-day “Entrepreneurial Immersion” course together.
 Project teams then participate in a nine-week (estimated) I-Corps™ training curriculum administered via online instruction.
 At the end of the course, each team must attend a two-day report-out session.
 It is anticipated that benefits for the participating I-Corps™ teams will include enhanced understanding and validation of the key components of the Business Model Canvas, significantly refined commercialization plans, and well-informed “pivots” in the overall commercialization strategy.
 Please re-visit this page for updates regarding course and curriculum information.